 No, that doesn’t mean I tell people about copyright.
 Yes mum, I’m talking to you.

 Funnily enough, it means I write copy.
-Yip, that’s right – those words you’re reading right now.
+Yep, that’s right – those words you’re reading right now.

 I write copy that’s short, sharp and straight to the point.
 It tells your customer exactly how they can benefit from using your product or service.
 It speaks their language.
 And it tells it like it is.

 Here are some of the approaches I’ll take when writing your copy.
-Don’t worry, I’m not going to share all my secrets here.
+Don’t worry, I’m not going to share all my confidential copywriting secrets here.

 Just enough to make you get in touch.

-It’s pretty well-known that Glaswegians are fond of the odd f or b word – and I’m no different.
+It’s pretty well-known that Glaswegians are fond of the odd f or b word – and Glasgow copywriters are no different.
 But I’m not talking swear words here, I’m talking features and benefits.

 I’ll make sure your copy not only tells your reader what your product or service does, but what it does for them.

-All the copy I create is written in plain English, with zero gobbledygook or jargon.
+I might be based in Scotland but all the copy I create is written in plain English – with zero gobbledygook or jargon.

 Why’s that?
 Because people, regardless of their intellect, prefer to read content that’s short, sharp and simple.